Sławomir Peszko

 Sławomir Konrad Peszko (born 19 February 1985) is a Polish professional football manager, executive and former player.
-He is currently the vice-chairman of I liga club Wieczysta Kraków, whom he previously played for and managed.
+He is currently the vice-chairman of Ekstraklasa club Wieczysta Kraków, whom he previously played for and managed.

 Peszko has won championships and cup competitions in his native Poland with Wisła Płock, Lech Poznań, and Lechia Gdańsk.
 Between 2011–2015, Peszko played abroad starting with a move to Germany with 1.
 FC Köln in 2011, and had short spells in England with Wolverhampton Wanderers, and Italy with Parma.

 Peszko was a Polish international player for ten years from 2008–2018 and represented Poland in the 2016 Euro’s and the 2018 World Cup.

 Club career

 Peszko began his career in the youth ranks of Nafta Jedlicze before moving to Orlen Płock.
 Here, he made his professional debut on 28 August 2002 as a substitute in a Polish Cup tie against Jagiellonka Nieszawa.
 He made his league debut later on during the 2002–03 season and during the following campaign became a regular starter.

 With Wisła Płock, he won both the Polish Cup and Supercup in 2006 and also featured for them in the qualifying rounds of that season's UEFA Cup competition.
 However, Płock were relegated in 2007 and Peszko remained with them for their I Liga campaign, during which he scored 16 goals in 26 appearances.